novalagung/learndevops/en/terraform-aws-ec2-internet-gateway-ssh.md

 - Uploading key pair (for ssh access to the instance)
 - Creating EC2 instance
 - Adding security group to VPC (where the instance will be created)
-- Creating up public subnet
+- Creating a public subnet
-- Creating internet gateway and associate it to the subnet
+- Creating an internet gateway and associate it to the subnet

 Ok, let's back to the tutorial.
 Now create the infrastructure file.